 It also requires proposals to accord with principles set out in the Design SPD and relevant national guidance and policy on design and heritage and to make a positive contribution to the character and local distinctiveness of the area.

-Special mention needs to be made of the North West Preston Masterplan Supplementary Planning Document and the supporting Preston Local Plan Policy MD2 which identifies land in North West Preston for residential led mixed use development of around 5,300 homes and associated local centres and infrastructure.
-These include a health centre an east west link from Preston Western Distributor Road to Lightfoot Lane, a secondary school, 2 primary schools and green infrastructure including play provision.
+Special mention needs to be made of the North West Preston Masterplan Supplementary Planning Document and Preston Local Plan Policy MD2.
+Policy MD2 sets out criteria for the development of land identified in the Core Strategy in North West Preston for residential led mixed use development of around 5,300 homes and associated local centres and infrastructure.
+These include a health centre an east - west link from Preston Western Distributor Road to Lightfoot Lane, a secondary school, 2 primary schools and green infrastructure including play provision.
 The scale of the proposed development will have a very significant impact on the site, its setting and thereby the character of the Parish.